 Smooth back the middle section of hair.

-Bring your front sections into the middle.
+Bring the front sections together at the back.

 Pin the twisted strands in place with bobby pins, placing them into a criss-cross shape to give your style extra security.
-Et voila!